General Tomoyuki Yamashita

 Second Sino-Japanese War

 In November 1937 he was promoted to Lieutenant General and during the Second Sino-Japanese War advocated for an end to the conflict and suggested peaceful relations with the United States and Britain but was ignored and regulated to a posting with the Kwantung Army in Manchukuo (Manchuria).
 Between 1938 until 1940 he commanded the 4th Division and was engaged in combat in northern China.
 In December 1940 traveled to Europe for a six month military mission to both Germany and Italy.
 On June 16, 1941 in Berlin met Adolf Hitler and also had a meeting with Benito Mussolini.
-On November 6, 1941 Yamashita was given command of the 25th Army and began planning the invasion of the Malaya Peninsula with a daring charge and rapid advance with his smaller force against the larger defending British force.
+On November 6, 1941 Yamashita was given command of the 25th Army and began planning the invasion of the Malaya Peninsula and a daring plan to use his smaller force to rapidly advance and defeat the numerically larger British Army.

 On December 8, 1941 at the start of the Pacific War, Yamashita commanded Operation "E" the Japanese invasion of Malaya and rapidly advanced down the Malayan Peninsula.
-On February 8, 1942 his forces landed on northern Singapore in a move that was not anticipated by the British defenders.
-On February 15, 1942 Singapore surrendered, the largest surrender of British led troops in history.
+On February 8, 1942 after an artillery bombardment, Yamashita's 25th Army including the 5th Division and 18th Division land on the northwest of Singapore in a move that was not anticipated by the defenders.
+On February 15, 1942 the British surrendered Singapore and was the largest surrender of British led troops in history.
 For his successful strategy in Malaysia, Yamashita earned the nickname the "Tiger Of Malaya".

 In early 1942 during a speech to a civilian leaders in Singapore he referred to the local population as "citizens of the Empire of Japan".
 In fact, the Japanese government that did not considered the citizens of conquered territories to have the rights or privileges of Japanese citizenship and this mistake was used to sideline him on July 17, 1942 to command the 1st Area Army in Manchukuo (Manchuria).
 In February 1943 promoted to the rank of General but was sidelined as a military leader for the remainder of 1943 until late 1944 during the critical period of the Pacific War.
 On July 18, 1944 his nemesis, Prime Minister Hideki Tojo resigned and Japan faced a worsening military prospects with the Allies on the offensive across Asia and the Pacific.